harshxtanwar/inter_iit_tech_submission_20AR10012/README.md

 docker-compose build
 ```

-> NOTE: in case youe get a permissions 13 error while building your docker image, it means you have npt added your user yet to docker \
+> NOTE: in case youe get a permissions 13 error while building your docker image, it means you have not added your user yet to docker
-> sudo su $USER
+> use command: ```sudo su $USER``` in that case

 5. Now run the docker-compose file
 ```